blurstudio/hab/README.md

 ## Configuration

-Habitat is configured by json files found with glob strings passed to the cli or defined by an environment variable.
+Hab is configured by json files found with glob strings passed to the cli or defined by an environment variable.

 ### Site

-Habitat uses the `HAB_PATH` environment variable to point to one or more site configuration files.
+Hab uses the `HAB_PATH` environment variable to point to one or more site configuration files.
 If the `--site` option is passed to the cli, it is used instead of the environment variable.

-Each of the file paths specified are read and merged into a single site configuration dictionary habitat uses.
+Each of the file paths specified are read and merged into a single site configuration dictionary hab uses.
 The values in each file are merged so the value defined in the right most path any given configuration option being used.
 See [Defining Environments](#defining-environments) for how to structure the json to prepend, append, set, unset values.